 Hidden within the walls of the legendary 17-acre royal gardens, La Mamounia offers its 7,500 square foot outdoor swimming pool as an intimate, Mediterranean oasis.
 While rejuvenating poolside in the Moroccan sun, guests find serenity underneath a canopy surrounded by 700-year old olive trees, amaranth agaves, and periwinkle of Madagascar.
 The water in the pool is treated with non-irritating ozone instead of chlorine, imparting a fresh post-rainstorm smell throughout the pool gardens and nearby grounds.

-If you’re looking to indulge in a slice of R&R, La Mamounia’s award-winning spa offers a perfect retreat.
-Likely the most Instagrammed spot on the property, the Spa’s indoor pool features Moroccan inspired arches which exude a regal feel while guests make their way to comfortable loungers.
+If you’re looking to indulge in a slice of rest and relaxation, La Mamounia Hotel’s award-winning spa offers a perfect retreat.
+Likely the most Instagrammed spot on the property, the spa’s indoor pool features Moroccan inspired arches which exude a regal feel while guests make their way to comfortable loungers.
 The iconic 3m-high four-post marble bed seemingly “floating” over the edge of the pool is the perfect place to relax after a long day spent in the bustling souks of Marrakech.

-French pastry fans swoon for the hotel’s Pierre Hermé boutique, the first ever opened on the African continent.
-It’s a carefully thought out space where macaron lovers can indulge themselves in edible inspirations dreamed up by the best pastry chef in the world (2016’s Academy of World’s 50 Best Restaurants).
+French pastry lovers swoon for La Mamounia Hotel’s Pierre Hermé boutique, the first ever opened on the African continent.
+It’s a carefully thought out space where macaron lovers can indulge themselves in edible inspirations dreamed up by the best pastry chef in the world (2016’s Academy of World’s 50 Best Restaurants)